 A study by Globoforce found that peer-to-peer recognition was 37% more likely to yield a positive financial return than management-to-employee recognition.

 Implementing this kind of recognition, however, can be a tricky task.

-To truly reap the benefits, you’ll need peer-to-peer recognition ideas that think outside the box.
+To truly reap the benefits, you’ll need think outside the box with your peer-to-peer recognition ideas.

 Thank you notes and trophies are great, but here we’ll look at peer-to-peer recognition ideas that are a little more innovative and consider the bigger picture.